Scheduled Income Tax Cuts to Mostly Benefit High-Income Households

 - The tax cut disproportionately benefits higher-income taxpayers.
 Households in the top 1% by income will see an average tax reduction of over $8,000, while the majority of NC households will receive a tax cut of less than $170.

 - Approximately 38% of North Carolina households who file a state tax return will receive a tax reduction of less than $100.
-Roughly 1 million of these households have no taxable income after the subtracting deductions and will receive no benefit from the tax rate cut.
+Roughly 1 million of these households have no taxable income after subtracting deductions and will receive no benefit from the tax rate cut.
 Nearly all of these households have incomes under $40,000.

 - An estimated 1.5 million North Carolinians who live in households that have incomes too low to file a state tax return—and who are not represented in the analysis above—will not benefit from the individual income tax rate reduction.